ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Content Model: object
 * Specification: \[this document]

-Content MUST be an object, whose keys are media types ({{!RFC7231}}, Section 3.1.1.1), and values are objects.
+Content MUST be an object, whose keys are media types ({{Section 8.3.1 of HTTP}}), and values are objects.

-The object MAY have a "links" member, whose value is an object representing links (in the sense of {{!RFC8288}}) whose context is any document that uses that format.
+The object MAY have a "links" member, whose value is an object representing links (in the sense of {{WEB-LINKING}}) whose context is any document that uses that format.
 Generally, this will be schema or profile ({{?RFC6906}}) information.
 The "links" member has the same format as the "links" hint.

 Furthermore, the object MAY have a "deprecated" member, whose value is either true or false, indicating whether support for the format might be removed in the near future.